rinikercody/Projects/CourseWork/README.txt

-This directory contains some of the bigger and more interesting projects I worked on while attending Kansas State University.
+This directory contains some of the bigger and more interesting projects I have created for school or for my own purposes.